http://www.utsandiego.com/uniontrib/20040331/news_lz1f31seder.html

 In the food processor, grind the walnuts with sugar.
 Use pulse setting so it doesn't become too fine.
 Peel and core apples.
 (Peel in a spiral for garnish, if desired.)
 Grate apples on regular-size perforations of a food grater.
 Add 2 tablespoons lemon juice, and stir in ground nut mixture, cinnamon, ginger, wine and dates.
 Taste and adjust seasonings.
 Garnish with apple peel, if desired.

 Charoset is a sweet spread made from chopped apples, nuts and wine.
 It symbolizes the mortar the Jewish slaves used to hold together the bricks used in the Egyptians' cities and temples.
+Grandma Lee's Charoset, which is from my mother-in-law, is a traditional recipe that gets a tasty touch from the addition of dates.

 Also included here is a more recent discovery, Janos Wilder's New American Charoset.
 This modern version gets a fresh flavor and bright color from the addition of mango.